This Week's Finds in Mathematical Physics (1-50): October 24, 1993

 The experts seem to think this conjecture is probably false --- but nobody has disproved it.
 Metzler lists a few presentations of the trivial group that might be counterexamples: nobody has ever found a way to use moves 1)-6) to boil them down to the presentation \(\langle x \mid x \rangle\).
 For example, Try it!

 The Andrews--Curtis conjecture is interesting mainly for its implications in topology.
 When they first stated their conjecture they noted a number of topological consequences, and the referee of the paper noted one more.
-For example, it would shed some light on the Poinar\'e conjecture (although not settle it) as follows.
-Recall that the Poinar\'e conjecture says every \(3\)-dimensional manifold homotopic to a 3-sphere is homeomorphic to a 3-sphere.
-The Andrews--Curtis conjecture implies that if the Poinar\'e conjecture is false, any counterexample can in fact be embedded (topologically) in \(\mathbb{R}^4\)!
+For example, it would shed some light on the Poincar\'e conjecture (although not settle it) as follows.
+Recall that the Poincar\'e conjecture says every \(3\)-dimensional manifold homotopic to a 3-sphere is homeomorphic to a 3-sphere.
+The Andrews--Curtis conjecture implies that if the Poincar\'e conjecture is false, any counterexample can in fact be embedded (topologically) in \(\mathbb{R}^4\)!

 It was the referee (does anyone know who that was?) who noted that the Andrews--Curtis conjecture can be formulated in terms of ``CW complexes.''
 This is how Quinn thinks about it, so I suppose I should say what those are.